 With no solution in sight, Malloy’s administration abruptly put the brakes on $4.3 billion of roadwork in January.
 His administration also announced it would have to raise fares and cut service on Metro North, the commuter railroad that feeds into New York City.
 Lawmakers found a short-term fix this year to avoid those immediate crises, but they still loom large.

 Meanwhile, Connecticut’s finances are deteriorating along with its roads.
 Its economy has stalled since the Great Recession, and lawmakers have struggled to balance its budget.
 Republicans in the legislature calculated that, between 2011 and 2017, the state diverted more than $500 million of sales tax revenue that was intended to fund transportation projects and instead used it for the state's operating expenses.
 (The governor's office disputes the Republican numbers, saying the actual number is less than $90 million and that the diversion of funds only affected the 2016 and 2017 fiscal years.
 And, his office notes, Malloy also pushed for the 2016 sales tax hike to benefit transportation in the first place.)

-Connecticut voters, he says, have reason to be skeptical that a constitutional amendment will correct bad spending habits at the capitol: Spending caps approved by voters in 1992 didn’t fully go into effect until this year.
-And even if the lockbox measure passes (as most have in other states), finding money at the state capitol to fix Connecticut’s roads will probably be just as difficult with the protections in place.
+Connecticut voters, he said, have reason to be skeptical that a constitutional amendment will correct bad spending habits at the Capitol: Spending caps approved by voters in 1992 didn’t fully go into effect until this year.
+And even if the lockbox measure passes (as most have in other states), finding money at the state Capitol to fix Connecticut’s roads will probably be just as difficult with the protections in place.

 For results of the most important ballot measures, click here.